gregovilardo/vidrios-vilardo/README.md

 All the design are made by myself including the logo.
 The tools that I use are Figma, Photoshop and Illustrator.

-I use one external API from google for the map, that you can see in the last section of the page.
+I use the **Google Map API** for the map that is on the "Ubicacion" section

 *To see the files go to the master branch*